-Meningomyelocele is a type of spina bifida, a kind of birth defect in which the spinal canal and the backbone don’t close before birth.
+Meningomyelocele, also commonly known as myelomeningocele, is a type of spina bifida.
+Spina bifida is a birth defect in which the spinal canal and the backbone don’t close before the baby is born.
 This type of birth defect is also called a neural tube defect.

 Spina bifida most commonly occurs in three forms:

 Other possible symptoms include:

 - hydrocephalus (buildup of fluid in the skull that leads to swelling of the brain)